 The Brotherhood Sextet – Michael and Robert Rodriquez (trumpet and piano), Yosvany and Yunior Terry (alto sax and bass) and Marcus and E.J Strickland (tenor sax and drums) – held court at the Side Door jazz club in Old Lyme, Connecticut.

 The straight-ahead repertoire demonstrated the player’s broad compositional skills.
-I was particularly moved by Yosvany’s upbeat Harlem Matinee, EJ’s ode to Nelson Mandela aka Transcendence and a bluesy, untitled piece by Yunior.
-Also, I enjoyed watching the players interact and the seamless manner in which they interpreted the somewhat complicated material.
+I was moved by Yosvany’s upbeat Harlem Matinee, EJ’s ode to Nelson Mandela aka Transcendence and a bluesy, untitled piece by Yunior.
+Also, I enjoyed watching the players interact and the seamless manner they interpreted the somewhat complicated material.

-After the show, I asked Yosvany and Robert about the conception of the group and oddly enough, no one could recall or was willing to take credit, which, leads me to believe the process was organic, possibly something that grew out of their long-standing friendship and the admiration they share for one another’s artistry.
+After the show, I asked Yosvany and Robert about the conception of the group and oddly enough, no one could recall or would take credit, which, leads me to believe the process was organic, possibly something that grew out of their long-standing friendship and the admiration they share for one another’s artistry.

 On May 10th, 2013 its door and the stage was opened by none other than the venerable George Wein and his Newport All-Star Band, cutting the ribbon and giving his blessing to an awestruck Ken Kitchings!
 An incredible gala night opening to be remembered – setting the standard and placing The Sidedoor firmly on the jazz venue map!